florentchandelier/overleaf/README.md

   Figure 1: A screenshot of a project being edited in Overleaf Community Edition.
 </p>

-## Community Edition
+## Community Edition - with community-enabled modules

 [Overleaf](https://www.overleaf.com) is an open-source online real-time collaborative LaTeX editor.
-We run a hosted version at [www.overleaf.com](https://www.overleaf.com), but you can also run your own local version, and contribute to the development of Overleaf.
+This repo is meant for self-hosting overleaf (or a local version of it).

-## Enterprise
+A professional version, with free-tier, is available from the original developers at [www.overleaf.com](https://www.overleaf.com), and enterprise support is available at [Overleaf Server Pro](https://www.overleaf.com/for/enterprises).

-If you want help installing and maintaining Overleaf in your lab or workplace, we offer an officially supported version called [Overleaf Server Pro](https://www.overleaf.com/for/enterprises).
-It also includes more features for security (SSO with LDAP or SAML), administration and collaboration (e.g. tracked changes).
-[Find out more!](https://www.overleaf.com/for/enterprises)
+### Community-enabled Modules

-## Keeping up to date
+* comments: created by [yu-i-i/overleaf-cep](https://github.com/yu-i-i/overleaf-cep), tracked by community issue [1193](https://github.com/overleaf/overleaf/issues/1193)

-Sign up to the [mailing list](https://mailchi.mp/overleaf.com/community-edition-and-server-pro) to get updates on Overleaf releases and development.
+* track change: created by [yu-i-i/overleaf-cep](https://github.com/yu-i-i/overleaf-cep), tracked by community issue [1193](https://github.com/overleaf/overleaf/issues/1193)

 ## Installation